e9483920423/Pixeldrain-Direct-Download-PowerShell-Script/README.md

-# Pixeldrain Direct Download - PowerShell Script
+# Pixeldrain Direct Download - Terminal Script

 .SYNOPSIS
-This PowerShell script converts a Pixeldrain download link into an API call (if available) and directly downloads the file to your `C:\Users\` directory.
+This script converts a Pixeldrain download link into an API call (if available) and directly downloads the file to your `C:\Users\` directory.

 .DESCRIPTION